- Blog -

 Your adventure starts the moment you land—or dock—in Basseterre, the colorful capital of St. Kitts.
 If you’re arriving by cruise ship, Avis Car Rental is just past Sweet Cane Restaurant & Bar, only a short walk from the port.

 Driving here is part of the experience: yes, they drive on the left side of the road, and yes, it feels weird for about ten minutes.
-Then you’ll be cruising along like a local, waving at goats that refuse to use crosswalks.
+Then you’ll be cruising along like a local, waving at locals.

 Spend an hour or two exploring Basseterre’s market stalls, local art, and colonial architecture before heading to your first beach stop.
 Want to plan a full day by the water?
 Check out my St. Kitts Beaches Guide – Frigate Bay, White House & Majors Bay Adventures for every stretch of sand worth visiting.